-Beginning August 1, 2015, San Jose State will be a completely tobacco-free campus.
-Tobacco products, such as cigarettes, hookah, chewing tobacco, smokeless tobacco, vape pens and e-cigarettes, will not be permitted in or outside any buildings, including the Event Center and those on South Campus, or in parking areas.
-Read the tobacco-free policy.
+Beginning August 1, 2015, San Jose State is a completely tobacco-free campus.
+Tobacco products, such as cigarettes, hookah, chewing tobacco, smokeless tobacco, vape pens and e-cigarettes, are not permitted in or outside any buildings, including the Event Center and those on South Campus, or in parking areas.

 Smoke- and Tobacco-Free Trends